Jeffail/leaps/README.md

 ##Customizing your service

+There are lots of example configuration files in ./config to check out for various use cases.

 To learn how to customize your leaps service read here:
 [leaps service wiki](https://github.com/Jeffail/leaps/wiki/Service)

 ##Leaps clients

-The leaps client is written in JavaScript and is ready to simply drop into your website.
+The leaps client is written in JavaScript and is ready to simply drop into a website.
 You can read about it here:
 [leaps client wiki](https://github.com/Jeffail/leaps/wiki/Clients)

 The files to include can be found in the release packages at ./js, or in a built repository at ./bin/js.
 Here's a short example of using leaps to turn a textarea into a shared leaps editor: